 This issue opens where the last issue left off.
-And American space station has been damaged by a meteor show, and is set to crash in the middle of New York City, not only killing the entire crew, but also many innocent bystanders on the ground.
+And American space station has been damaged by a meteor shower, and is set to crash in the middle of New York City, not only killing the entire crew, but also many innocent bystanders on the ground.
 Fortunately Simon, as Superior, catches the space station and manages to bring it down safely.
-We’re intruded to a local TV reporter named Maddie Knox, who witnesses the event take place.
 But it’s mentioned that, because it all happened so fast, most of the public never really saw Superior in action, they just saw the space station land.
-Then we see Simon taking care of a meltdown @ a Pennsylvania power plant, stopping a runaway train, and personally flying an ambulance, which had been stuck in traffic, to the nearest hospital.
-But it’s not until he drags a damaged submarine out of the water and onto a beach that the public finally gets a good look @ him, and becomes aware of his existence.
+Then we see Simon taking care of a meltdown at a Pennsylvania power plant, stopping a runaway train, and personally flying an ambulance, which had been stuck in traffic, to the nearest hospital.
+But it’s not until he drags a damaged submarine out of the water and onto a beach that the public finally gets a good look at him, and becomes aware of his existence.
 Then we’re introduced to Madeline Knox, a TV reporter, talking to her boss as they try to figure out what is really going on.
 The boss thinks this is a massive hoax set up by the movie studio that makes the Superior movies, but Madeline points out that something on this scale would cost billions of dollars, and she becomes determined to find out the truth.

 The issue ends with Simon back in Chris’ bedroom, where he’s been hiding out.
 They debate what Simon should do next, especially how he should tell his mom.
 Then Simon tells Chris his theory that perhaps this all happened because of his nightly prayers, and if perhaps Ormon, the space monkey who transformed Simon into Superior is, in fact, an angel from Heaven.
 Then we get a glimpse of Ormon outside the window, with a rather sinister look on his face. . .